dgraph-io/dgraph-docs/docusaurus-docs/docs_versioned_docs/version-v24.1/installation/dgraph-architecture.md

 **High Availability:**
 Deploy 3 Zero nodes for fault tolerance.
 They form a Raft group (group 0) for consensus.

-See [Zero API Reference](/admin/dgraph-zero) for HTTP endpoints and administrative operations.

 ### Dgraph Alpha (Data Plane)

 Alpha nodes store data and serve queries.
 Clusters need at least one Alpha node.